 Hillary in a three-button tweed jacket, at an appearance with Sherpa Tenzing following the expedition.
 Getty Images

-Towering over the range that is referred to as the “roof of the world”, Everest measures in at am imposing 29,032 ft along the border of China and Nepal.
+In 1953, joining the British expedition led by John Hunt, Hillary found his perfect counterpart in Tenzing Norgay, a Sherpa with unparalleled high-altitude experience.
+Their partnership was a study in mutual reliance—a refusal to let individual ego compromise the structural integrity of the mission.
+Towering over the range that is referred to as the “Roof of the World”, Everest measures in at an imposing 29,032ft along the border of China and Nepal.
 As the tallest mountain in the Himalayas, Everest had tempted mountaineers since the 1850’s.

 A look at the intimidating terrain of Everest.